mark-bennett-uk/ur/readme.txt

 Altair 8800
 ===========
-A listing is available in the downloads, this is for the Microsoft 16k BASIC.
+A listing [ur altair.bas] is available in the downloads, this is for the Microsoft 16k BASIC.
 It was developed using the Altairduino and the 16k ROM Basic option.

 Sinclair ZX Spectrum 48k
 ========================
-Two listings are available, one for the graphics definition and the other is the game.
-There is also Z80 snapshot file in the downloads.
+Two listings are available, one for the graphics definition [ur spectrum char set.bas] and the other is the game [ur spectrum.bas].
+There is also Z80 snapshot file [URspec48.z80] in the downloads.
 These were developed using BasinC and tested on Spectaculator and a real ZX Spectrum.

 Sinclair ZX81 (16k)
 ===================
-A listing is available along with a p file, for loading into an emulator or real ZX81.
+A listing [ur ZX81.bas] is available along with a p file [URzx81.P], for loading into an emulator or real ZX81.
 Development was done using the zxtext2p command line application.
 It was tested on the EightyOne emulator.

 Sinclair QL
 ===========
-A listing is available along with a MDV file.
+A listing [ur QL.bas] is available along with a MDV file [UR.mdv].
 This was developed in the Qemulator and has only been tested in the emulator.

 Cambridge Z88
 =============
-A listing and flash drive file are available, developed in BBC Basic for Windows and tested in the OZvm emulator.
+A listing [urZ88.bbc] and snapshot file [ur snap.z88] are available, developed in BBC Basic for Windows and tested in the OZvm emulator.